laravel/docs/http-tests.md

 The intention behind this behavior is to protect you from unintentionally exposing sensitive information in your JSON responses by forcing you to either explicitly make an assertion against the attribute or explicitly allow additional attributes via the `etc` method.

+> **Note**
+> Nested attributes are not protected by leaving out the `etc` method.
+So if you use, for example, a `data` key to nest your attributes in the JSON response, you still can accidentally add attributes that way.

 <a name="asserting-json-attribute-presence-and-absence"></a>
 #### Asserting Attribute Presence / Absence